wxcctechsummit/wxcclabguides/TechSummitRoW_2021/APIs.md

 - [Part 3: Introduction to the New Webex Contact Center APIs and Sample App](#Part 3: Introduction to the New Webex Contact Center APIs and Sample App)
   * [1.
 Login to developer.webex.com > Documentation > API Reference > Contact Center](#1-login-to-developerwebexcom--documentation--api-reference--contact-center)
   * [2.
 Fetch the Tasks from yesterday or the last week - depending on the number of contacts that came in](#2-fetch-the-tasks-from-yesterday-or-the-last-week---depending-on-the-number-of-contacts-that-came-in)
-  * [Part 3: Introduction to the New Webex Contact Center APIs and Sample App

 # Introduction